wenqzhen/run_analysis.R/CodeBook.md

 4. Used grep to extract only the mean and standard deviation columns (86 of them)
 5. Used dplyr package to aggregate the mean values of all the attributes by volunteerId(subject) and activity (an alternative is provided using aggregation function)
 6. Used write.table to output the resulting tidy table summary.txt

+*Please refer to the summary.txt in the repo for the final data.

 I added the descriptive activity names column to this data set and labelled the descriptive activity names according to 'activity_labels.txt'.
 I added the subject column to this data set and calcaluted the average of each variable for each activity and each subject.
 I stored the means in a new tidy data set.
 Finally, I wrote this tidy data set to a text file.